Construction Projects

 These projects are typically performed on urban streets where a closed drainage system (catch basins, underground pipes, etc.) is required.
 These projects can be very complex since other underground utilities are present and requires a high level of coordination and scheduling.
 Besides drainage, these projects also include: excavation of old gravels and pavement surfaces, installation of new gravels and pavements, curbing, sidewalks, landscaping, lighting, signage, and striping.
 Since most general contractors do not perform all aspects of a project, multiple subcontractors are used for specialty work.
 Scheduling can become a complicated task especially when work is sometimes performed at night.
 The following is a list of current reconstruction projects within the City:

 • 2024 Reconstruction Project – Fourth Street - Broad Street to End and Marian Drive - Broad Street to Sherwood Drive.
 This project includes reconstruction of road and sidewalk, pedestrian lighting, and upgrades to utilities.
-Gendron will restart the project in Spring 2025, which will include surface paving the roadway and sidewalks.
+Gendron completed surface paving this spring and will begin matching sidewalks and driveways.

 • 2025 Reconstruction Project – Granite Street - Fern Street to Hillsdale Street, Davis Avenue – Lake Street to end, Hillsdale Street – Granite Street to Lake Street.
 This project includes reconstruction of the road and sidewalk, drainage upgrades, slipform curbing, and utility upgrades.
-Gendron plans to begin May 2025.
+Gendron continues to install drainage on Davis and Hillsdale is completed.
+Roadway excavation will begin on Hillsdale and Davis after drainage on Davis is completed.

 • Merrow Road Reconstruction Project – Hotel Road to Minot Avenue.
 This project includes reconstruction of the road, drainage upgrades, and utility upgrades.
 Gendron plans to begin June 2025 on the residential portion of the road.
 The commercial section of Merrow Road will commence in 2026.

 • Blanchard Road Reconstruction Project – Route 4 to end.
 This project includes reconstruction of the road, drainage installation and slipform curb.
-Spencer plans to begin April 2025.
+Spencer completed the full depth excavation and gravel placement.
+First lift of pavement scheduled for week of June 1.

 Reclamation Projects